coderofsalvation/load.js/README.md

 <img src="screenshot.png"/>

-As you can see, the second argument ('/js/bundle.js' hints loadjs that it can be bundled, resulting in a tab on the right)
+The second argument (`/js/bundle.js` hints loadjs that it can be bundled, resulting in a tab on the right).
+Loading the html-file without the `?flag` (or running `load.cmd('')`) will load the bundled-version instead of the individual files.

 ## Extending